Horticulture Soil | Gardening soil vs Topsoil mix

-Mixtures of Expanded Clay Aggregate (ECA) (2-8mm) +Soil + Organic Manure in equal portion, has been used to improve the soil structure of nurseries.
+Mixtures of Expanded Clay Aggregate (ECA®) (2- 10mm Rounds or Crushed form) +Soil + Organic Manure in equal portions have been used to improve the soil structure of nurseries.

 - It improves the physical characteristics of these classic substrates for cutting production, for the growth of hothouse plants, flower borders, etc.

 - Expanded Clay Aggregate (ECA®) Increase air space for healthier root development.